hturnbull93/portfolio/README.md

 Some snapshot tests now fail because they need to have useLocation stubbed.
 Fixed those.

+Finally, some extras

 Wrote a test that SEO renders an og:type.
 Red.

+- Added a metatag with property of og:type and content of website.

+Green.

+Wrote a test that SEO renders an og:locale.
+Red.

+- Added a metatag with property of og:locale and content of en_GB.

+Green.

 ### To Do